-Gerneral information of the Lahn Concept
+General information of the Lahn Concept

-The core measure of the Waterways and Shipping Office Mosel-Saar-Lahn (WSA MSL) is the so-called Lahn-Concept.
-It will be the framework concept for the future use and maintenance of the Lahn on a length of approx. 148 km from the Badenburg weir at Giessen (km -11,075) to the mouth of the Rhine near Lahnstein (km 137,300).
-Since 1981 already, the Lahn has no longer been used for freight transport.
-The weir buildings partly need substantial restoration and maintenance works, calling for urgent action of the responsible authorities.
+The core measure of the Waterways and Shipping Office Mosel-Saar-Lahn (WSA MSL) is the so-called Lahn Concept.
+It will be the framework concept for the future use and maintenance of the Lahn on a length of approx. 148 km from the weir Badenburg near Gießen (km -11,075) to the mouth of the Rhine near Lahnstein (km 137,300).
+Since 1981 the Lahn has no longer been used for freight transport.
+Several weirs and locks partly need substantial restoration and maintenance, calling for urgent action of the responsible authorities.

 The development of the concept will strive for integrated and unbiased solutions without pre-defining the results for the future use of the Lahn.
-For this purpose, the responsible project partner WSA Koblenz involves the public in a dialogue process at an early stage.
+For this purpose, the responsible project partner WSA MSL involves the public in a constant dialogue process.
 Transparency and acceptance among the population will be fostered by regular publications, working groups and workshops, wherever necessary in order to collect feedback from relevant stakeholders.
 The challenge will be to harmonize the competing interests (shipping, tourism, agriculture, hydroelectric use, fisheries etc.) with nature conservation.
 A viable future solution for the Lahn will only be achieved if all stakeholders and interest groups are able to accompany the process in a compromising and constructive way.